agidincom/en/doc/privacy.md

-# Aippia - Policy of Privacy
+# Agidin - Policy of Privacy

 We respect your privacy and are strongly committed to keeping secure any information we obtain from you or about you.
 This Privacy Policy describes our practices with respect to Personal Information we collect from or about you when you use our website and services (collectively, “Services”).
 This Privacy Policy does not apply to content that we process on behalf of customers of our business offerings, such as our API.
 Our use of that data is governed by our customer agreements covering access to and use of those offerings.

-For information about how we collect and use training information to develop our language models that power Aippia and other Services, and your choices with respect to that information, please see this help center article.
+For information about how we collect and use training information to develop our language models that power Agidin and other Services, and your choices with respect to that information, please see this help center article.

 1. Personal information we collect
    We collect information that alone or in combination with other information in our possession could be used to identify you (“Personal Information”) as follows: